-OVERVIEW: This is a Texas-focused private funder that addresses a range of needs to improve health and quality of life.
+OVERVIEW: The Meadows Foundation is a Texas-focused private funder that addresses a range of needs to improve health and quality of life.

-FUNDING AREAS: Arts and culture, civic and public affairs, education, health and human services, environment, public education, and mental health.
+FUNDING AREAS: Arts and culture, civic and public affairs, education, health and human services, environment, public education, mental health

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)